Hepatitis A

 Vaccination

-For lasting protection against hepatitis A, you should get two doses of the vaccine at least six months apart.
+For lasting protection against hepatitis A, you should get two doses of a single-antigen hepatitis A vaccine (Havrix® or Vaqta®) at least six months apart.

-The U.S. Centers for Disease Control and Prevention (CDC) recommends routine hepatitis A vaccination of all children between ages 1 and 2 years.
+Routine hepatitis A vaccination is recommended for all children between ages 1 and 2 years.
 In NYC, all children and adolescents not previously vaccinated should receive the two-dose hepatitis A vaccine series by their 19th birthday for lifetime protection.
 In addition, you should get vaccinated if:

 • You are traveling to a country with a high rate of hepatitis A. This includes countries in the Caribbean, Central and South America, Africa, Eastern Europe and parts of Asia.
 You are best protected if you take the first dose at least a month before travel, but the vaccine will still provide protection if you get the first dose two weeks before travel.